GabrielFMoretti/SQLGenerator/README.md

   the `.json` file that describe the tables, like the sql create instruction.
 If this second parameter was never pass the program will always look to the root folder and search for a file named `tables.json` to consider the tables, if not found throws Exception.
-- After that the sql inserts will be print in console.
+- After that the sql inserts will be print in console and save in a file named `result.sql` in the root folder.

 ## How create `tables.json` file

-The tables file describe the tables that you wanna to generate insert querys, so it looks like a instruction to create table.
-Here is a sample (all fields are mandatory):
+The tables file describe the tables that you wanna to generate insert querys, so it looks like a sql instruction to create table.
+Here is a sample (the fields `unique`and `relationship` are optionals) :

 ```
      [